Compton's Most Wanted: Solo careers

-"4 Wit 80" written and produced by himself with some features of many popular artist and of all the original Compton's Most Wanted members: MC Eiht, Boom Bam and DJ Mike T.
+"4 Wit 80" written and produced by himself with some features of many popular artist and of all the original Compton's Most Wanted members: MC Eiht, DJ Slip and DJ Mike T.

-After "Music To Driveby", MC Eiht had 3 albums left under contract with Epic Records and decided to pursue a solo career since he had already written the lyrics for all three C.M.W. previous albums.
-In 1994, MC Eiht debut solo album "We Come Strapped" featuring C.M.W. which was certified "Gold" after selling over 500,000 copies.
-In 1995, he released his 2nd solo album "Death Threatz" featuring C.M.W.
-In 1996 MC Eiht released his 3rd and last album on Epic Records "Last Man Standing" to finish out the 5-album deal with them.
-In 1997 and 1998, MC Eiht signed to Mack 10 "Ho Bangin Records" and release "Thicker Than Water" title song for the blockbuster movie "Thicker Than Water" and recorded 2 album as well "Section 8 and N' My Neighborhood".
-In the publics eye MC Eiht is a very underrated artist for the fact he has released a solo album, song features with popular artist such as: 2004 Snoop Dogg "Wet Like Candy" on the album Blue Carpet Treatment, 2004 and 2006 MC Eiht released collaboration album with Spice 1 "The Pioneers" and "Keep It Gangsta" and Brotha Lynch Hung "The New Season", 2010 1st Generation rap group with west coast artist King Tee, Kurupt, Tha Chill, Jayo Felony, producers Sir Jinxs and Battle Catt.
-"Sharks In The Water", "Killin' Me Softly" and "Whole World Spends" and 2012 Kendrick Lamar "M.A.A.D City" and various mixtapes every year since 1994 except for 2008, 2011 and 2016 where he stayed either working on tour or recording studio songs with himself and other artist.
-In 2016 MC Eiht recorded a feature on a young Compton rapper album known as "Problem" produced by DJ Quik which is soon to be released.
-In 2017 MC Eiht has joined forces with DJ Premier of Gangstarr and recorded his solo album "Which Way Is West" with features by Tha Chill, "Young Maylay", "Dub C" of the Westside Connection and many more.
+After "Music To Driveby", MC Eiht had three albums left under contract with Epic Records and decided to pursue a solo career, as he had already written the lyrics for all three C.M.W. previous albums.
+In 1994, MC Eiht debut solo album We Come Strapped featuring C.M.W. which was certified 'Gold' after selling over 500,000 copies.
+In 1995, he released his second solo album Death Threatz featuring C.M.W.
+In 1996 MC Eiht released his third and last album on Epic Records, Last Man Standing, to finish out the five-album deal with them.
+In 1997 and 1998, MC Eiht signed to Mack 10 Ho Bangin Records and released "Thicker Than Water" title song for the blockbuster movie, Thicker Than Water and recorded two albums, Section 8 and N' My Neighborhood.
+In the public's eye MC Eiht is an underrated artist for the fact he has released a solo album, song features with popular artist such as: 2004 Snoop Dogg "Wet Like Candy" on the album Blue Carpet Treatment, 2004 and 2006 MC Eiht released collaboration album with Spice 1 "The Pioneers" and "Keep It Gangsta" and Brotha Lynch Hung "The New Season", 2010 first Generation rap group with west coast artist King Tee, Kurupt, Tha Chill, Jayo Felony, producers Sir Jinx and Battlecat.
+"Sharks In The Water", "Killin' Me Softly" and "Whole World Spends" and 2012 Kendrick Lamar "M.A.A.D City" and various mixtapes every year since 1994 except for 2008, 2011 and 2016, where he stayed either working on tour or recording studio songs with himself and other artist.
+In 2016 MC Eiht recorded a feature on a young Compton rapper album known as Problem produced by DJ Quik which is soon to be released.
+In 2017 MC Eiht has joined forces with DJ Premier of Gangstarr and recorded his solo album Which Way Is West, with features by Tha Chill, "Young Maylay", "Dub C" of the Westside Connection and many more.